Azure/Industrial-IoT/readme.md

 ### Discover, register and manage your Industrial Assets with Azure

-Azure Industrial IoT Platform allows plant operators to discover OPC UA enabled servers in a factory network and register them in Azure IoT Hub.
+Azure Industrial IoT allows plant operators to discover OPC UA enabled servers in a factory network and register them in Azure IoT Hub.

 ### Analyze, react to events, and control equipment from anywhere